Long Coat Dalmatians Are Still Just Regular Dalmatians

 Dalmatians can be born deaf.
 The hearing loss is linked to the pigment of the inner ear and any animals that are white are at risk.
 They do not go deaf after birth unless there is injury, illness or possibly as a side effect from old age.

 Our puppies come tested for BAER hearing tests !
-We also make our own assessments prior to the baer tests.we place puppies at home in a quiet inviorment follow this link to see how we do our at home tests... http://www.thedca.org/hometest.html
+We also make our own assessments prior to the baer tests.
+We place puppies at home in a quiet environment follow this link to see how we do our at home tests... http://www.thedca.org/hometest.html

 What do We do with our deaf puppies?

-Fortunately I have had fabulous hearing results and only ever produced 2 bilaterally deaf puppies!
+Fortunately we have had fabulous hearing results and only ever produced 2 bilaterally deaf puppies!
 Deaf puppies are still perfectly healthy animals that can have long happy lives.
-I accept applications and will keep a waiting list for deaf puppies.
+We accept applications and will keep a waiting list for deaf puppies.
 They are placed at a reduced fee of $450.00 to an appropriate home that can meet their needs.
-They will not go into rescues and will always remain in my home with my family until the perfect home is found.
-Just like all the rest of my puppies do.
+They will not go into rescues and will always remain in our home with my family until the perfect home is found.
+Just like all the rest of our puppies do.

-Below I have listed some answers to common questions I am asked.
+Below We have listed some answers to common questions we are frequently asked.
 I love talking about my dogs and if given the chance I could just talk about them all day long.
 However, I often have very full days.
 If I am unavailable for questions I hope this page will help interested owners.

 Will all of the puppies be long coat?

 No, the gene is recessive so two carriers must be bred to produce the long coat.
-Puppies produced in litters out of parents who both carry the long coat gene , will be long coat dalmatians and some will be short coated but carry the long coat gene so standard coat puppies.
+Puppies produced in litters out of parents who both carry the long coat gene , will be long coat Dalmatians and some will be short coated but carry the long coat gene so standard coat puppies.
 Depending on the breeding combination a litter may be entirely long coat, entirely standard coat.
-Since Razputin is a gene carrier, any litter produced by him and a long coat female will be a combination of both long coat and standard coat puppies.
-Both liver and black spotted puppies may be produced.
 Each puppy will be listed with specifics about their genetic make up.
-We can’t guarantee specific traits but they are likely to occur with human intervention and planned breedings .
+We can’t guarantee specific traits but they are likely to occur with human intervention and planned breeding's .

 Will a standard coat puppy grow long hair?